harshbrar03/Superstore-Dashboard/README.md

 Each dashboard includes slicers for selecting data by year (2014, 2015, 2016, 2017) to view data for individual years or all years collectively.

 ## Contents
-- `Superstore.xls`: The dataset used for the dashboards.
+- `Superstore.xls`: The dataset used for the dashboards, sourced from [Kaggle](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final).
-- `superstore dashboard.pbix`: The Power BI file containing the dashboards.
+- `superstore_dashboard.pbix`: The Power BI file containing the dashboards.
 - `screenshots/`: A folder containing screenshots or PDF exports of the dashboards.

 ## How to Use
 1. Download the dataset (`Superstore.xls`) and open it in your Power BI environment.
-2. Open the Power BI file (`superstore dashboard.pbix`) or import the dataset into a new Power BI project.
+2. Open the Power BI file (`superstore_dashboard.pbix`) or import the dataset into a new Power BI project.
 3. Customize the dashboards as needed for your own analysis or use the existing ones for business insights.

 ## Dashboards Overview